JohnTelford/techtalkJohnBlog/_pages/about.md

     <em>Hype Cycle</em>
 </p>

-The  point of interest on the Hype Cycle are:
+The  Hype Cycle points of interest   are:

 - Technology Trigger
 A potential technology breakthrough happens.